Consultation Prep

 • Existing childYes — Nathan (hence secondary infertility)

-• TimelineStart stim late May / early June 2026
+• TimelineStart stim late May 2026 (cycle starts ~May 28)

 📊 GRACE FERTILITY CYCLE 1 — REFERENCE DATA